 And – hey!
 This was fun!
 She felt accomplished.

 Once more, Ms. Sneed thought about teaching.
 “I often see the struggle associated with learning, and I acknowledge it with my students.
 ‘Look how hard you’ve worked,’ I say.
 But do I acknowledge the pleasure of learning something new?
 Zumba has taught me to say, ‘Doesn’t that feel great?
 You rock!'”

 Zumba Changed How Ms. Sneed Felt About Teaching

 Yep, Zumba changed Ms. Sneed.
 Well, she still hasn’t shed those lousy ten pounds.
-But her teaching has improved.
+But her teaching has improved, and she enjoys it so much more.
 With Zumba, Ms. Sneed became the student.
 And she learned six valuable lessons: slow down, scaffold, remediate, acknowledge hard work, stop when necessary, and just shout it out – learning is fun!